How To

 The capability to UNALLOCATE the LNKLST set for the purposes described is sometimes misused by those looking to perform activity against an active, dynamically defined LNKLST set, an action that carries risk.
 IBM strongly advises against using the UNALLOCATE parameter for this purpose.

 For emergency purposes only, dynamic LNKLST processing provides an UPDATE,JOB= parameter, which causes the specified job to switch from the LNKLST set that it has been using to the current LNKLST set.
 It is possible to specify UPDATE,JOB=* to indicate that all jobs on the system be switched.
 It is critical to understand that any such "in-flight" change to a job's LNKLST set carries with it an inherent and unpreventable risk.
 The jobs whose LNKLST sets are being changed could suffer serious fetch errors as a result of the change.
 Such errors could result in a need to re-IPL.
-Do not use the UPDATE parameter unless you are willing to accept these risks.
+Do not use the UPDATE parameter unless you are willing to accept this risk.

 Changing a job's LNKLST set